Sekani-kahlil/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls for listing files
 cd for changing directory
-ls -l for displaying current directory in long format ls -a for displaying hidden files
+ls -l for displaying current directory in long format ls -al for displaying hidden files